jamiepoli/JamvieCTF/content/posts/20insecureDeserializationIntro.md

 this is a secret~
 ```

-When we submit the generated file from this script (`secret.p`) and request for it, we can see in our webhook that the contents of `secret.txt` have succesfully been sent to us in the body of a POST request:
+When we submit the generated file from this script (`secret.p`) and request for it, we can see in our webhook that the contents of `secret.txt` have succesfully been outpuuted to us in the body of a POST request:

 {{< image src="/images/InsecureDeserializationIntro_secret.png" alt="secret" position="center" style="border-radius: 8px;" >}}